Sign in to my dashboard Create an account

 Every millisecond counts

-For Porsche Motorsport, success hinges on real-time insights from telemetry monitoring data collected by race cars while hurtling around the track.
-This IoT data, encompassing everything from tire degradation to energy consumption, must be transmitted to a simulator stationed at Porsche’s headquarters in Weissach, Germany.
+Porsche Motorsport's success hinges on real-time telemetry insights collected from race cars hurtling around the track.
+IoT data, including tire degradation and energy consumption, is collected trackside, then transmitted to a simulator at Porsche Motorsport HQ in Weissach, Germany.

 “We need to analyze telemetry data to understand how to improve a car and provide real-time feedback to the driver.
 With quick insights, we can refine the car’s performance and guide the driver to improve his driving style.”